Harish-2502/CCC-Team-72/fn/README.md

 )
 ```

-A new directory name `pywcmp` should have been added; a few editings has to be done to its contensts:
+A new directory name `pywcmp` should have been added; a few edits has to be done to its contensts:

 Replace `func.py` with:
 ```python